 A diagnosis of Alzheimer’s is life-changing for both diagnosed individuals and those close to them.
 While there is no cure, two treatments — aducanumab (Aduhelm®) and lecanemab (Leqembi®) — demonstrate that removing beta-amyloid, one of the hallmarks of Alzheimer’s disease, from the brain reduces cognitive and functional decline in people living with early Alzheimer’s.
 (Aducanumab will be discontinued on Nov.
 1, 2024.
 Please connect with your provider on treatment options.)
 Others may help relieve some symptoms.
 Research has shown that taking full advantage of available treatment, care and support can improve quality of life.
 Go to our I Have Alzheimer’s section and learn what to expect, how to get support and live your best life after a diagnosis.

-We are here to help families and individuals live with Alzheimer’s disease.
+We are here to help families and individuals living with Alzheimer’s disease.

 - Our 24/7 Helpline at 1.800.272.3900 provides information, referrals and care consultation.

 - Join our online community and share your experiences with others who know what you are going through.

 - Whether you’re living with memory loss or caring for someone who is, ALZNavigator™, an online interactive tool, will guide you to your next steps.

 - Your local Alzheimer’s Association offers programs and services tailored to your needs.